-Because CXFS filesystems are considered as local on all nodes in the cluster, the nodes may generate excessive filesystem activity if they try to access the same filesystems simultaneously while running commands such as find, ls, or Linux slocate.
+Because CXFS filesystems are considered as local on all nodes in the cluster, the nodes may generate excessive filesystem activity if they try to access the same filesystems simultaneously while running commands such as find or 1s.
 You should build databases for rfind and GNU locate only on the metadata server.